 Without hesitating, we set off again towards the car.
 But rather than take exactly the same route as on the way there, we opted for another path that passes through the charming little village of Las Carboneras.
 Our timing that day was almost perfect!
 When we were again in the forest the clouds literally invaded us, then, at about 300 meters from the car park the rain shower started.
 300m is short, but unfortunately it remains largely long enough to finish totally soaked…. 🙂 This is what you would call an “almost” perfect timing 😉

 Start: Cruz del Carmen

 More pictures from this hike:

 All that remains is to wish you lots of wonderful hikes in the north of Tenerife.
 We hope you enjoyed this article and the itinerary ideas and of course if so, feel free to share it with others. 🙂

-Note: This article contains an affiliate link to Rentalcars.
-By booking your car in Tenerife via this link you will of course not pay anything more, but we will receive a small commission.
+Note: This article contains Affiliate links.
+By booking your car/activity in Tenerife orvia our link you will of course not pay anything more, but we will receive a small commission.
 Rentalcars is the platform we systematically use when we book a car, including here in Tenerife where we have decided to rent a car for the duration of our stay.